 The Reef View Hotel offers exactly what it says – incredible views of the reef, bay and surrounding islands.
 I was lucky enough to have a room on level 18 and the view was outstanding (the cockatoos hanging out on the balcony seemed to agree with me too!).
 Rooms at Reef View are also spacious and much more modern than the 80s looking exterior would suggest.
 The great thing about staying here is you have pool access and an extensive breakfast buffet on the ground floor, plus all the free shuttle buses down to the Marina stop just outside the lobby.

 I also took a peek at some of the other accommodation options on the island and would recommend the following:

-qualia – accommodation consists of ultra luxurious freestanding pavilions (with either a private sundeck or infinity-edge pool) in a secluded part of the island (only guests are allowed to access the resort.) qualia was voted the best resort in the world by Conde Naste Traveller Reader’s Choice Awards in 2012 and I can see why.
+qualia – Rooms at qualia are ultra luxurious freestanding pavilions (with either a private sundeck or infinity-edge pool) in a secluded part of the island (only guests are allowed to access the resort.) qualia was voted the best resort in the world by Conde Naste Traveller Reader’s Choice Awards in 2012 and I can see why.
 Service, discretion and style rule here.

-Hamilton Island Airport is served by both Jetstar and Virgin.
+Hamilton Island Airport is served by both Jetstar and Virgin Australia.
 Flights from Sydney take 2.5hrs.
-Most accommodation is just a 5 minute drive away from the airport and, depending one where you are staying, a lot of properties collect your luggage from the carousel and meet you at the hotel with it.
+Most accommodation is just a 5-minute drive away from the airport and, depending on where you are staying, a lot of properties collect your luggage from the carousel and meet you at the hotel with it.